team-telnyx/telnyx-video-ios/README.md

 import TelnyxVideoSdk
 ```

-6. Disable BITCODE: Go to the Build Settings tab of your app target, search for “bitcode” and set it to “NO”
+6. Disable BITCODE: Go to the Build Settings tab of your project target, search for “bitcode” and set it to “NO”

-7. Go to your Info.plist file and add the “Privacy - Microphone Usage Description” key with a description that your app requires microphone.

-8. Go to your Info.plist file and add the “Privacy - Camera Usage Description” key with a description that your app requires access to cameras.

-9. You are all set! 🚀
+7. You are all set! 🚀
 </br>